Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 Key Points from the Order:

-- Court's Decision: The court granted the PLC's motion in part and denied it in part.
+4. Court's Decision: The court granted the PLC's motion in part and denied it in part.
 While the court acknowledged the need for a common benefit fund, it limited the application of assessments.
-The court ruled it did not have jurisdiction to impose assessments on cases that were not before it, such as those in state courts or those settled before filing in any court.
+The court ruled it did not have jurisdiction to impose assessments on cases not before it, such as those in state courts or those settled before filing in any court.

-- Legal Basis: The court discussed the legal limits of its authority, particularly in relation to the common benefit doctrine, its inherent managerial powers, and contract law.
+5. Legal Basis: The court discussed the legal limits of its authority, particularly concerning the common benefit doctrine, its inherent managerial powers, and contract law.
 The court emphasized that its jurisdiction is confined to cases within the MDL and cannot extend to cases or recoveries outside this federal litigation.

-- Assessment Justification: The court upheld the 11% assessment as reasonable based on the factors typical in MDL cases, such as the complexity of the litigation and the substantial work required.
+6. Assessment Justification: The court upheld the 11% assessment as reasonable based on typical MDL case factors, such as the complexity of the litigation and the substantial work required.
 However, it noted that excessive assessments could be refunded if found to be unreasonable later.

 Conclusion:

-The PLC's motion was partly successful, allowing for the establishment of a common benefit fund with a specified assessment.
+The PLC's partly successful motion allowed for the establishment of a common benefit fund with a specified assessment.
 However, the court restricted the application of these assessments to cases within its jurisdiction, emphasizing that it cannot impose fees on recoveries outside the MDL.
 The PLC was directed to submit a revised order reflecting the court's decision.

 August 25, 2024 - L'Oreal Continues to Fight Plaintiffs Over Discovery